mcittar/projects_api/README.md

 To run the Rspec tests use: `bundle exec rspec`

 Postman tests are a little more involved.
 The `util` folder of this projects contains Postman scripts titled 'SDETTTest.postman_collection'.
 This collection can be imported directly into Postman using its import tool.
 After importing, open the collection and select run to execute the HTTP requests.

+Since I have control over my seed data I knew what the expected output would be for any kind of query in my HTTP request.
+Therefore, I hardcoded expected outcomes in my Postman tests.

 ### Notes on Testing